-Deletion of a particular STS was confirmed only when STS failed to amplify after three PCR attempts in presence of successful amplification of internal control.
 The presence of deletion results in the absence of synthesis of the desired product, therefore, absence of band corresponding to any of the studied region is indicative of presence of the deletion of the particular region.
 Similarly the presence of band corresponding to the amplified region is indicative of absence of deletion.
 A positive control (fertile male DNA) and a negative control (female DNA) were also included with each set of reaction to ensure that all primers worked and that no contamination occurred during the course of the study.

 Statistical Analysis: Statistical analysis was performed using one-way analysis of variance (ANOVA) followed by Duncan's multiple range test (DMRT) by SPSS software package, version 17.0 (SPSS Inc, Chicago, IL, USA).
-Results were expressed as mean $\pm$ S.D. from 30 workers in each group.
+Results were expressed as mean $\pm$ S.D. from 30 subjects in each group.
 The P values < 0.05 were considered to be significant.